jdittrich/userNeedResearchBook/text/dataAnalysis.md

 even if it means, that the theme does not encompass all the data currently subsumed in the group.

 Take out the data which does not fit the improved title and see if it might fit better to another group.
-If not, place it in a »not yet grouped« or »misc«-Group.
-Revise that »misc« group, when you made changes to your structure and see, if you can use the data from that group to enhance other groups.
+If not, place it in a “not yet grouped” or “misc”-Group.
+Revise that “misc” group, when you made changes to your structure and see, if you can use the data from that group to enhance other groups.